Avalugg Hisui is an Ice/Rock-type Pokémon introduced in Pokémon Legends: Arceus.

 Interesting Facts:

-- Avalugg Hisui’s design is inspired by the rugged, icy landscapes of the Hisui region, mirroring the ancient and untamed wilderness of the area.
+- Avalugg Hisui's design is inspired by the harsh, icy landscapes of the Hisui region, reflecting the ancient, rugged environment.